SamGG/GenratorFCSkit/README.md

 Calculation of Mfi and sdFI of selected markers

-The calculation of the Mfi for each population makes it possible to see the average fluorescence of the markers for a given population. the sdfi allows when she to check the quality of the manual gating to see if all populations are well separated this makes it possible to have information on the potential populations that can be grouped together or that can be redefined because it is not very homogeneous
+The calculation of the Mfi for each population makes it possible to see the average fluorescence of the markers for a given population. the sdfi allows to check the quality of the manual gating for exampleto see if all populations are well separated this makes it possible to have information on the potential populations that can be grouped together or that can be redefined due to high values of sdfi

 ![GenratorFCSkit](Schemas/Extraction.PNG)